https123456789/battery-health-notifications/README.md

 	$ battery-health-notifications

 If it shows nothing, it's alright.
-But if it doesn't, change name of desktop environment session.
-First, verify with this:
+But if it doesn't, it's necessary to change name of desktop environment session.
+So, follow the steps below:

 ## Solution